Rigging and signalperson jobs are in demand. You have probably heard those terms, but you…

 It is the crane signalperson’s job to ensure the safe operation of a crane, working in tandem with the crane operator, to move large loads safely around a site.
-There are two aspects of the job, the first is the physical inspection of the load and equipment, the second is guiding the operator during a lift.
-Beginning with the load itself, the crane signal person should be able to spot issues with the load itself, such as incorrect weight distribution, the load hook is correctly positioned, rigging chain is set correctly without twists and so on, and that load weight, position relating to the boom and other factors are all correct.
+There are two aspects of the job, the first is the physical inspection of the load and equipment, and the second is guiding the operator during a lift.
+Beginning with the load itself, the crane signal person should be able to spot issues with the load itself, such as incorrect weight distribution, the load hook is correctly positioned, the rigging chain is set correctly without twists, and so on, and that load weight, position relating to the boom and other factors are all correct.

 CCO Signalperson Certification

-Accomplishing that needs a good understanding of cranes themselves, and in many ways, a crane signalperson needs to have as good an understanding of crane operation as the operator themselves, and of course that means training.
+Accomplishing that needs a good understanding of the cranes themselves, and in many ways, a crane signalperson needs to have as good an understanding of crane operation as the operator themselves, and of course, that means training.
 Becoming an NCCCO certified crane signalperson is a requirement for employment, and the approved courses that get you certified provide the skills and understanding of both crane operation and the safety aspects of moving large loads on site that are needed to perform the tasks required properly.
 To be a qualified crane signalperson, there are a few requirements.
-Passing both the written and practical examinations are essential, without proof of those qualifications you cannot be employed as a crane signal person, you must also be over eighteen years of age and drug free.
+Passing both the written and practical examinations are essential, without proof of those qualifications you cannot be employed as a crane signal person, you must also be over eighteen years of age and drug-free.

-Those qualifications and the skills needed to get them can be learned through a variety of training approaches, however the best training includes both classroom training and a chance to put those newly learned skills into practice on site, not only giving the technical understanding needed but the confidence gained from real world experience to get out there and launch a lucrative career as a crane signalperson.
+Those qualifications and the skills needed to get them can be learned through a variety of training approaches, however, the best training includes both classroom training and a chance to put those newly learned skills into practice on-site, not only giving the technical understanding needed but the confidence gained from real-world experience to get out there and launch a lucrative career as a crane signalperson.